23bartman/oss2018/content/tracks/OWASP-SAMM/user-sessions/SAMM-Best-Practices.md

 status       : review-content              # draft, review-content, done description  : User session on how to use Owasp SAMM organizers   :
-    - Sebastien Deleersnyder
+    - Sebastien Deleersnyder, Bart De Win
 participants:
     - Yan Kravchenko
     - Mark-David McLaughlin
 ---

-Sharing best practices on how to get the most out of Owasp SAMM
+Sharing best practices on how to get the most out of Owasp SAMM.
+We will touch upon determining the scope, organizing the assessment, scoring the practices, communicating the results, etc.